VeritasSoftware/LiveHealthChecks/README.md

                 },
                 //Optional
                 //Monitoring app connecting with ReceiveMethod *
-                //will receive notifications for all ReceiveMethods in the system. new ClientSettings {
+                //will receive notifications for all ReceiveMethods in the system on the same connection. new ClientSettings {
                     ReceiveMethod = "*",
                     SecretKey = "f22f3fd2-687d-48a1-aa2f-f2c9181364eb"